Hola! I am

 About Me

-I am a Researcher, Scientist and Research Software Engineer (RSE) specialized in applying machine learning to material science.
+I am a data scientist and software engineer specialized in applying machine learning to material science.
 My background is in mechanics of granular matter complemented by experience on improving software practices in research.
-At the Netherlands eScience center in Amsterdam I currently collaborate with researchers across various domains to enhance the scientific landscape by means of better software.
+At TNO - GDN in Utrecht I currently apply many data science, AI and machine learning tools to problems around geo data management of the underground of the Netherlands.

 I believe in Open Science and try to advocate for it by sharing the source code of my projects and contributing to open-source libraries and projects.